mit-cml/appinventor-sources/README.md

 This is a quick guide to get started with the sources.
 More detailed instructions can be found [here](https://docs.google.com/document/pub?id=1Xc9yt02x3BRoq5m1PJHBr81OOv69rEBy8LVG_84j9jc), a slide show can be seen [here](http://josmas.github.io/contributingToAppInventor2/#/), and all the [documentation](http://appinventor.mit.edu/appinventor-sources/#documentation) for the project is available in our [site](http://appinventor.mit.edu/appinventor-sources/).

 ### Dependencies
-You will need a full Java JDK (6 or 7, preferably from Oracle; JRE is not enough) and Python to compile and run the servers.
+You will need a full Java JDK (version 7, preferably from Oracle; JRE is not enough) and Python to compile and run the servers.

 You will also need a copy of the [App Engine SDK](https://developers.google.com/appengine/downloads) for Java and [ant](http://ant.apache.org/).

 If you want to make changes to the source, you are going to need to run an automated test suite, and for that you will also need [phantomjs](http://phantomjs.org/).
 Have a look at the testing section for more information.

+Note: Java 8 will work locally, and it is also supported by AppEngine, but you may need to [specify your runtime](https://cloud.google.com/appengine/docs/standard/java/runtime-java8) if you want to use appspot.
+Also note that certain Java 8 features, such as lambda expressions, are not supported on Android, so please don't use them in your changes to the source code.

 ### Forking or cloning
 Consider ***forking*** the project if you want to make changes to the sources.
 If you simply want to run it locally, you can simply ***clone*** it.